-The Department of Environmental Studies and the Elon University Center for Environmental Studies are housed in the Powell House, which has computers with the latest geographic information systems (GIS) and ecological analysis software.
-An additional GIS computer lab and teaching laboratories are located in the state-of-the-art McMichael Science Center, where students have access to a full range of the latest technologies, scientific instruments and facilities.
+The Department of Environmental Studies and the Elon University Center for Environmental Studies are housed in the McMichael Science Center, which has computer laboratories with the latest geographic information systems (GIS) and ecological analysis software.
+Students also have access to teaching and research laboratories that maintain a full range of the technologies, scientific instruments and facilities.

 Environmental and Ecological Science majors conduct laboratory research using a variety of professional-grade laboratory instruments such as a scanning electron microscope, ultra centrifuge, atomic absorption spectrometer, nuclear magnetic resonance spectrometer as well as field research in environmental assessment, wildlife monitoring, and ecosystem restoration.

 The Elon University greenhouse and plant growth chamber provide the facilities to study the effects of drought, global warming, and CO2 enrichment on plants.
 Undeveloped university-owned properties adjacent to campus provide “natural laboratories” to study, monitor and sample meadow, forest, stream, and pond wildlife.
 Students also conduct studies at the Environmental Education Center (Loy Farm) where they lean about important issues including agroecology, urban ecology, wildlife biology, and sustainability.